ryotarai/chrome-extension-ankinow/README.md

 1. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the _dist_ folder from this repo
 1. Open options page of this extension and configure deck name
 1. Go to supported site such as https://eow.alc.co.jp and search a word
-1. You'll find "Add to Anki" links in the page
+1. You'll find "Add to Anki" links in supported sites.